goloshubov/fconfig/README.md

   - The files are supposed to be in separate (and maybe private) git repositories - 'files_repos' inventory variable (an example is https://github.com/goloshubov/fconfig_files).
 See files_repo's directory structure below.
 - install software (from the lists):
   - rpm packages (dnf).
-    - Splitted package list support.
-The final package_list can be merged with 'union_vars/{group,host}/*'.
+    - Merge (split) package list support.
 See vars override / merge note below.
     - direct package URL
     - enable repos
     - copr repos